Tazer (musician)

-Tomi Adenlé, better known as Tazer is a DJ, record producer, re-mixer and composer from Oxford, England.
+Tomi Adenlé, better known as Tazer is a DJ, record producer and remixer from Oxford, England.

 Biography

-Tazer is an Oxford-raised, London-based artist and DJ.
+Tazer is an Oxford-raised, London-based musician and DJ.
 He started out in 2014 with a string of releases on various house music labels including Recess Recordings and Black Butter Records.
 In 2015, Tazer was eventually signed to Black Butter Records, a subsidiary of Sony Music.

 In 2015, Tazer released "Wet Dollars".
 The song featured a sample from The Notorious B.I.G and the vocals of XXL's 2015 freshman class rapper and singer, Tink.
-It was released in August of that year The song was also accompanied with a music video set in New York City which debut on MTV a week later.
+It was released in August of that year.
+The song was also accompanied with a music video set in New York City which debut on MTV a week later.
 A Wet Dollars remix EP was also released featuring Remixes from Redlight, Melé, MSCLS and Zeds Dead.